COVID-19-electronic-health-system/.github/CONTRIBUTING.md

 `git commit -m "update contributing.md with new sections"`

 ### Front End Style Guide

-📝 Use Material-UI to build and style components.

 📝 When styling, use Material-UI styling APIs.